 The Federation conducts a national conference each November which provides an opportunity for councils to come together to hear inspiring humanities presentations, share best practices, exchange programming ideas, and discuss important issues facing the humanities community.
 In the spring the Federation brings councils together for Humanities on the Hill, at which councils share strategy ideas, receive information about congressional actions, and visit their members of Congress to make the case for humanities funding.

-The 2016 National Humanities conference, which be conducted jointly with the National Humanities Alliance, will take place on November 2-5 in Boston, MA.
+The 2018 National Humanities conference, which be conducted jointly with the National Humanities Alliance, will take place on November 8-11 in New Orleans, LA.

 The Walter Capps Memorial Lecture, established by the Federation Board of Directors in 1999, honors the memory of professor, writer, and public servant Walter Capps, who served as the chair of board of both California Humanities and the Federation.
 Capps Lecturers are selected based on qualities that Walter Capps embodied: an ability to evoke and create meaning through the exchange of stories, a desire to act, a commitment to inclusion of all voices, the promotion of civility in public and private life.